rajvanshipradeep15/tracardi-api/docs_new/docs/getting_started/components/resource.md

   configuration overhead.
 - **Security**: Resources allow for secure handling of sensitive information like API keys and authentication credentials.

+## Credentials

+Most of the resources need credentials that are used to connect to the resource.
+Credentials are attached to resource and stored inside Tracardi.

+### Credentials caching

+Credentials are subject to caching.
+That means that after they are changed you will not see the change immediately but after a certain number of seconds.
+Usually 60 seconds.

+## Extending Resource Types

 Resources are an [extension point](../definitions/extension_point.md) in tracardi meaning you can easily code your own destination and add it to the system core.